Marty's Place In Allentown, N.J. Offers A Haven For Elder Dogs; 'They Come Here And They Thrive'

 And there’s a pool: A low impact, high intensity workout for big dogs, including one who had ACL surgery.

-“It’s great for all dogs, but especially senior dogs, bet especially senior dogs because it keeps their muscles moving,” said Talina Santos.
+“It’s great for all dogs, but especially good for senior dogs because it helps keep their muscles moving,” said Talina Santos.

-But the pandemic has hit their fundraising hard, making it tough to take on more dogs, especially ones that need expensive medical care.
+Marty’s Place primarily runs off of donations and volunteers, but the pandemic has hit their fundraising hard, making it tough to take on more dogs, especially ones that need expensive medical care.

-“Some of them come here downtrodden, or overweight, health problems that haven’t necessarily been addressed.
+“Some of them come here downtrodden, a little overweight, health problems that haven’t necessarily been addressed.
 They come here and they thrive,” said volunteer Debbie Williamson.

 All of the dogs are available for adoption.
 Foster parents are also needed.